A Step-by-Step tutorial that will help you get started with Kanban and manage projects with ease in Kanbanize.

 Kanban board with two Swimlanes

 When talking about flow, we should mention the topic of limiting work-in-progress (WIP) too.
-As you are probably familiar, the different stages of your workflow should have limits, so your team members focus on finishing rather than constantly starting new work.
+As you are probably familiar with, your workflow's different stages should have limits, so your team members focus on finishing rather than constantly starting new work.

 The same thing applies to the Kanban swimlanes.
 If we take the procurement example from above, you should set separate WIP limits for the Hardware and Service lanes that conform with the overall limit of the “In Progress” work stage on the Kanban board.